JGarza189/neuroblastoma-2025/README.md

 \end{aligned}
 $$

-This study integrates immunological and pharmacokinetic components to simulate tumor progression under varying treatment scenarios.
-The model aims to provide insight into how combination therapies can be optimized to improve clinical outcomes in neuroblastoma.
+This study integrated immunological and pharmacokinetic components to simulate tumor progression under varying treatment scenarios.
+The model aimed to provide insights into how combination therapies can be optimized to improve clinical outcomes in neuroblastoma.